 Now you can get text message updates about upcoming deadlines, schedule changes, and events on campus.
 Please reply yes to this email to receive text messages to

-If <STUDENT-PHONE-NUMBER> is not your correct mobile phone number, please reply to this message with the correct number.
-For more information about what types of text messages you may receive from [INSTITUTION], please visit [WEBSITE PAGE].
+If <PHONE NUMBER> is not your correct mobile phone number, please reply to this message with the correct number.
+For more information about what types of text messages you may receive from [INSTITUTION], please visit [URL].

 Your opt-in process may be different for various departments

 With most texting platforms, you can have different settings for each department, which means you can control how you get opt-in on a departmental level.
 For messages coming from the registrar or financial aid office, you may decide to have students automatically opted in.
 For other departments, like campus life, you may want to ask the student to opt in.

 Here are some common opt-in procedures from schools that are already texting students.

 As you can see, we don’t typically recommend granting auto opt-in access to student life, campus activities, or any co curricular/extracurricular offices.
 Students can (and will) manually opt in for these texts if they want to get them.

 Use a campus portal to give students control

 Some texting platforms allow students to determine which departments they want to receive texts from.
 Giving students this choice typically improves your results, since you’re only texting students who want to hear what you have to say.